Masmiseim36/nxpSDK/boards/frdmk82f/driver_examples/trng/random/readme.txt

 Example project is a demonstration program that uses the KSDK software to generate random numbers and prints them to the terminal.

+NOTE:

+On i.MXRT1020/1050/1060, the TRNG entropy register is initialized by the ROM boot process with 128 entropy bits (read from registers ENT12-ENT15, sampleSize = 128).

+The TRNG driver version <= 2.0.2 has issue that TRNG_Init() function doesn't flush these entropy bits, thus, the first TRNG_GetRandomData(base, data, 64) after TRNG_Init() only reads 384 non-random bits followed by 128 random bits.
+After the first call, next calls to TRNG_GetRandomData() return entropy bits collected with new TRNG settings.

+The issue is fixed in TRNG driver version 2.0.3, by regenerating entropy bits with new TRNG settings already during TRNG_Init().

 Toolchain supported
 ===================
-- IAR embedded Workbench 7.50.1
+- IAR embedded Workbench  8.40.2
-- Keil MDK 5.17
+- Keil MDK  5.29
-- GCC ARM Embedded 2015-4.9-q3
+- GCC ARM Embedded  8.3.1
-- Kinetis Development Studio IDE 3.0.0
-- Atollic TrueSTUDIO 5.4.0
+- MCUXpresso  11.1.0

 Hardware requirements
 =====================